When I started my verge garden, my reason was simple. I was fed up with mowing it. Back then, I had no idea where it would lead me.

 Most of all, it’s about learning by doing the doable - and making what’s doable grow.

-Free subscription will get you a newsletter and free articles on many aspects of verge gardening and why we need native verge gardens supporting street trees to help cool our cities and increase biodiversity.
+This level will get you a newsletter and free articles on many aspects of verge gardening and why we need native verge gardens supporting street trees to help cool our cities and increase biodiversity.

 The Understanding the Space section is a set of articles designed to give you the basics on how to create a trouble-free verge garden and avoid disputes with neighbours and councils.

-Paid membership is for people who want to move beyond doing their own garden and run group projects to build group membership and raise your profile in the community.
 On the way, you’ll develop a lot of skills needed for advocacy, leverage, and collaborations.
 You get to join in the Q&A, discussion threads, and zooms to discuss issues with your project and to share ideas.

 Whichever you choose, your support, referrals, shares, and subscriptions help support my work creating this site and fostering projects in our communities.